ErikCQF/Petroineos/README.md

 ## Development Challenge – Requirements

 This version uses an **In-Memory Queue**.
-It can easily be replaced by a durable implementation by implementing the `Buffers/IJobQueue` interface.
+It can easily be replaced by a durable by implementing the `Buffers/IJobQueue` interface.

 ---